rlindooren/grpc-distributed-tracing-example/README.md

 It is however important to always end that span as well!

 This is demonstrated in the following code.

 It's perhaps a bit hard to digest when you're not used to a more functional programming style.
 But the important parts here are the creation of the child span based on the earlier captured span.
-And the fact that this child span is closed at the end.
+And the fact that this child span is closed at the end of the Future.

 ```java
 private Future<ProductWithDetails> getProductAndDetails(final String productId, final Span span) {